As many young people return to Education next week, it is completely natural to...Read more...

 The fostering panel will be a local meeting between our staff members as well as independent panel members who have a wide breadth of knowledge, skills and experience in the field.
-The panel will include an experienced independent chair, a health practitioner, education professional, ex-service user as well as independent registered social workers.
+The Panel will be chaired by someone independent from the Agency, and may include a health practitioner, education profession, a care experienced adult as well as independent social workers.
 The diversity of the panel ensures a wide variety of experience is brought to the table to judge your application and individual circumstances.

 It may sound daunting, but the fostering panel isn’t intended to scare you.
 Our team will make sure you are fully prepared and confident as you walk into the panel.